omerbykbs/Bachelor-Thesis/data/results/LLM_output.md

-# First 10 Rows of LLM output for having an insight
+# First 10 rows of LLM output for having an insight

 | Document   | Region                 | Frequency Band   |
 |:-----------|:-----------------------|:-----------------|